 Massachusetts Child Custody Attorneys

-Karpenski & Schmelkin are dedicated to providing quality and fierce representation in child custody cases.
+Karpenski & Schmelkin are dedicated to providing quality representation in child custody cases.

 The Appeals Court in Rolde v.
 Rolde, 12 Mass.
 App.
 Ct.
 398, 404 (1981), held:

 “Joint custody is synonymous with joint decision making and a common desire to promote the children’s best interests. . ..
 Although complete agreement between parents to implement joint custody may not be necessary, in order to be effective ‘joint custody requires two capable parents with some degree of respect for one another’s abilities as parents, together with a willingness and ability to work together to reach results on major decisions in a manner similar to the way married couples make decisions.’”

 Even in cases where one parent is awarded sole custody, the other parent typically is still given the right to have contact with any and all teachers, educators, or schools involved with providing services to the child, including the right to attend and participate in any school function or communicate directly with school or teachers and to receive copies of the child’s grade and progress reports from his school, and the right to speak to any physician, dentist, optometrist, counselor, or other medical or related service provider who is providing services to the child.

 When the Court is making a determination on physical custody and creating a parenting plan schedule, some of the factors the Court will consider are: